-An identity token is an assertion of the authentication of the end user by the OpenID Connect identity provider.
+An identity token is an assertion of the authentication of the end-user by the OpenID Connect identity provider.
 The assertion is provided as a JSON Web Token (JWT) object in the id_token parameter of the JSON object returned on a successful authorization code exchange.

-A JWT contains three binhex-encoded sections separated by dots ("."): a header, a set of asserted claims, and the signature of the header and the claims.
-As a best practice, partner application should decode and validate the JWT.
+A JWT contains three binhex encoded sections separated by dots ("."): a header, a set of asserted claims, and the signature of the header and the claims.
+Your consumer application must decode and validate the JWT.